vinchamp77/Demo_CleanEmptyCompose/README.md

 # Clean Empty Jetpack Compose App Template

 This is the default Jetpack Compose template app that I use as a starting point.
 There are no themes.xml and colors.xml in the project.
-By default, Gradle KTS is used, and no testing libraries are included.
+By default, Gradle KTS and Version Catalog are used, and no testing libraries are included.

 For different versions of this template app, refer to different branches of this repository